-If you’re anything like the team here at Makers Central, you’ll find that Amazon is a great place for easily ordering supplies.
+If you’re anything like the team here at HowTo, you’ll find that Amazon is a great place for easily ordering supplies.

 Now It looks like you could be getting your products even easier, as the online retail giant has developed fully-electric delivery system, the ‘Amazon Scout’ which is designed to pick up and deliver your packages completely autonomously.

 device created by Amazon is the size of a small cool box and casually rolls

 Bob Doyle, vice president of the Robotic Industries Association says “That’s smart of them, because it doesn’t go any faster than a human walking.
 That may make it a little more accepted.
 It’s not doing wheelies or anything.”

 They began delivering packages last week to customers in Washington, America.

 company is starting with six Amazon Scouts and will only deliver packages

 These devices will eventually follow their delivery route alone, however, they will initially be accompanied by an Amazon employee.